AdarshVishwakarma12/crm-software/notesV1.1.0-enterprise.md

     - Add option to add more fields in Client data

+- Add Upload CSV
+    - Add 'Upload CSV' to Model
+    - Create a Form for CSV Upload
+    - View to Handle CSV Upload
+    - Template for CSV Upload
+    - URL Routing
+    - Error Handling and User Feedback

+- Add Download CSV
+    - For Future

 - Add Option for Custom Field in Client Model
     - Creating New model - ClientCustomField (store the key-value pairs for custom field)
         - Fields [Key; Value; Client(Connect with Client Model - the instance);]